-We now use the electronic incident reporting system for all incidents and incident review meetings take place to discuss incidents and close the loop as and when finalised.
-There is a new incident framework being introduced and we will start the roll out of this work in 2023 as it is a substantial piece of work.
-(PSIRF)
+There are some positives in the results and it is very good to see that staff feel they are encouraged to reports incidents and that the Hospital takes action when things do go wrong.
+We continue to use the electronic incident reporting system for all incidents and incident review meetings take place to discuss incidents and close the loop as and when finalised.
+The new incident framework was introduced in 2023.